parkervg/blendsql/README.md

 </div>
 <br/>

+Check out our [online documentation](https://parkervg.github.io/blendsql/home/index.html) for a more comprehensive overview.

 ## Intro
 BlendSQL is a *superset of SQLite* for problem decomposition and hybrid question-answering with LLMs.
 It builds off of the syntax of SQL to create an intermediate representation for tasks requiring complex reasoning over both structured and unstructured data.